pytorch/torchcodec/README.md

 # TorchCodec

-TorchCodec is a Python library for decoding videos into PyTorch tensors.
+TorchCodec is a Python library for decoding videos into PyTorch tensors, on CPU and CUDA GPU.
 It aims to be fast, easy to use, and well integrated into the PyTorch ecosystem.
 If you want to use PyTorch to train ML models on videos, TorchCodec is how you turn those videos into data.

 We achieve these capabilities through: